Susanna Leonard Hill-October 2012

 I read this book to my class and they got it.
 Bullying is a huge problem in schools today and the more we can expose children to ways of handling it in their lives, the better equipped they will be to handle it.
 This is not only a book about bullying, but also about self-esteem and confidence.
 How the Moon Regained Her Shape is subtle and gets the message across in a non-didactic way.

-I love the educational books of Sylvan Dell.
+I love the educational books of Arbordale.
 The illustrations are great as well as the content.
-My classes have enjoyed each book I read and the added bonus is many of Sylvan Dell books are also Accelerated Reader (AR) leveled.
+My classes have enjoyed each book I read and the added bonus is many of Arbordale books are also Accelerated Reader (AR) leveled.

 Go to review online